top of page

 Although the treatment timeline for Wilms tumor can feel physically and emotionally demanding for families, advances in pediatric oncology, chemotherapy protocols, surgical techniques, radiation planning, supportive care, and survivorship medicine continue to improve long-term survival outcomes and quality of life for children living after pediatric kidney cancer treatment.

-What the Wilms Tumor Treatment Timeline Means for Parents
+What this Means for Parents

 The treatment timeline for Wilms tumor can feel overwhelming for parents and families, particularly during the early stages following a childhood kidney cancer diagnosis.
 Treatment for pediatric kidney cancer often involves months of chemotherapy, nephrectomy surgery, radiation therapy, hospital visits, imaging scans, recovery periods, and long-term pediatric oncology follow-up care.
 Understanding the expected treatment timeline can help families prepare emotionally, physically, and practically for the different stages of childhood cancer treatment and survivorship.